zylim726/bidding-assignment/README.md

 └── README.md
 ```

-The frontend and backend are separated so that the React application communicates with Laravel through API endpoints.
+The frontend and backend are separated into independent applications.
+React communicates with Laravel through REST API endpoints.

 ---